hussius/deeplearning-biology/README.md

 This is also about learning and predicting binding specificities of proteins to certain DNA patterns or "motifs".
 However, this paper makes use of a combination of convolutional layers and [highway networks](https://arxiv.org/pdf/1505.00387v2.pdf), with more layers than the DeepBind network.
 The authors also show how a learned classifier can generate typical DNA motifs by input optimization; applying back-propagation with all the weights held constant in order to find an input pattern that maximally activates the appropriate output node in the network.

+**Convolutional Neural Network Architectures for Predicting DNA-Protein Binding** [[code](http://cnn.csail.mit.edu/)][[paper](http://bioinformatics.oxfordjournals.org/content/32/12/i121.full)]

+This work describes a systematic exploration of convolutional neural network (CNN) architectures for DNA-protein binding.
+It concludes that the convolutional kernels are very important for the success of the networks on motif-based tasks.
+Interestingly, the authors have provided a Dockerized implementation of DeepBind from the Frey lab (see above) and also provide EC2-laucher scripts and code for comparing different GPU enabled models programmed in Caffe.

 **PEDLA: predicting enhancers with a deep learning-based algorithmic framework** [[code](https://github.com/wenjiegroup/PEDLA)][[paper](http://biorxiv.org/content/early/2016/01/07/036129)]

 This package is for predicting enhancers (stretches of DNA that can enhance the expression of a gene under certain conditions or in a certain kind of cell, often working at a distance from the gene itself) based on heterogeneous data from (e.g.) the ENCODE project, using 1,114 features altogether.